devm1023/GeekTalentDB/README.txt

 GeekTalentDB -- Experimental SQL database for user profiles
 ===========================================================

-The scripts operate on three PostgreSQL databases:
+The scripts operate on four PostgreSQL databases:

   datoin
     The raw (LinkedIn) data from DATOIN